viam-modules/viamrtsp/README.md

 ## Configure your `viamrtsp` camera

-Copy and paste the following attributes template into the resulting component's attribute panel:
+Copy and paste the following attributes template into the JSON configuration:

 ```json
 {